 If you get divorced, review your will

 Always review your will at key stages in your life.
 It’s worth noting that when you (legally) divorce, your existing will remains valid.
-Following on from that, when you’re married and you have trusts for your children, you typically make your spouse the trustee of your will – an arrangement that is invalid after divorce
+Following on from that, when you’re married and you have trusted for your children, you typically make your spouse the trustee of your will – an arrangement that is invalid after divorce

-Common law partners may not benefit after you die
+Common-law partners may not benefit after you die

 Although the trend of couples having families without being married is increasingly popular, it’s important to know that unmarried partners do not have the same rules when it applies to wills.
-In this instance, it’s worth thinking about jointly owning assets (assets/businesses/property etc), and also make sure you actively add your partner into your will – for this you need to explicitly name them
+In this instance, it’s worth thinking about jointly owning assets (assets/businesses/property, etc), and also make sure you actively add your partner into your will – for this you need to explicitly name them

 Has your will be drawn up correctly?

 The official requirements change from country to country – in England and Wales, technically, a post-it note can count as a will providing its executed correctly.
 To be valid a will must be in writing, signed, and witnessed by two people who will also need to sign it